An Inertial Newton Algorithm for Deep Learning: Abstract

 \section{Abstract}

-We introduce a new second-order inertial optimization method for machine learning called INDIAN.
+We introduce a new second-order inertial optimization method for machine learning called INNA.
 It exploits the geometry of the loss function while only requiring stochastic approximations of the function values and the generalized gradients.
-This makes INDIAN fully implementable and adapted to large-scale optimization problems such as the training of deep neural networks.
+This makes INNA fully implementable and adapted to large-scale optimization problems such as the training of deep neural networks.
 The algorithm combines both gradient-descent and Newton-like behaviors as well as inertia.
-We prove the convergence of INDIAN for most deep learning problems.
-To do so, we provide a well-suited framework to analyze deep learning loss functions involving tame optimization in which we study the continuous dynamical system together with the discrete stochastic approximations.
+We prove the convergence of INNA for most deep learning problems.
+To do so, we provide a well-suited framework to analyze deep learning loss functions involving tame optimization in which we study a continuous dynamical system together with its discrete stochastic approximations.
 We prove sublinear convergence for the continuous-time differential inclusion which underlies our algorithm.
-Besides, we also show how standard optimization mini-batch methods applied to nonsmooth nonconvex problems can yield a certain type of spurious stationary points never discussed before.
-We address this issue by providing a theoretical framework around the new idea of $D$-criticality; we then give a simple asymptotic analysis of INDIAN.
+Additionally, we also show how standard optimization mini-batch methods applied to non-smooth non-convex problems can yield a certain type of spurious stationary points never discussed before.
+We address this issue by providing a theoretical framework around the new idea of $D$-criticality; we then give a simple asymptotic analysis of INNA.
 Our algorithm allows for using an aggressive learning rate of $o(1/\log k)$.
-From an empirical viewpoint, we show that INDIAN returns competitive results with respect to state of the art (stochastic gradient descent, ADAGRAD, ADAM) on popular deep learning benchmark problems.
+From an empirical viewpoint, we show that INNA returns competitive results with respect to state of the art (stochastic gradient descent, ADAGRAD, ADAM) on popular deep learning benchmark problems.